Vyral/base-template/_posts/2019-11-27-should-you-list-now-or-wait-until-next-year.md

 There are a few things to keep in mind as you make this decision.&nbsp;

 If you choose to list now, you’ll be able to enjoy the decreased competition that is typical of the winter months.
-Fewer home sellers put their homes up on the market at this time of year, which means **those who do have the unique advantage of standing out from among relatively few options.** This creates higher demand for your home and since buyers are more serious at this time of year, leaves you with a good chance of earning top dollar.
+Fewer home sellers put their homes up on the market at this time of year, which means **those who do have the unique advantage of standing out from among relatively few options.** This creates a higher demand for your home and&#151;since buyers are more serious at this time of year&#151;leaves you with a good chance of earning top dollar.

 {% include pullquote.html %}